PaddlePaddle/PaddleHelix/README.md

 ## Latest News
 `2022.12.08` Paper "HelixMO: Sample-Efficient Molecular Optimization in Scene-Sensitive Latent Space" is accepted by **BIBM 2022**.
-Please refere to [link1](https://www.computer.org/csdl/proceedings-article/bibm/2022/09995561/1JC23yWxizC) or [link2](https://aps.arxiv.org/abs/2112.00905) for more We also deployed the drug design service on the website [PaddleHelix](https://paddlehelix.baidu.com/app/drug/drugdesign/forecast).
+Please refere to [link1](https://www.computer.org/csdl/proceedings-article/bibm/2022/09995561/1JC23yWxizC) or [link2](https://aps.arxiv.org/abs/2112.00905) for more details.
+We also deployed the drug design service on the website [PaddleHelix](https://paddlehelix.baidu.com/app/drug/drugdesign/forecast).

 `2022.08.11` PaddleHelix released the codes of HelixGEM-2, a novel Molecular Property Prediction Network that models full-range many-body interactions.
 And it ranked 1st in the OGB [PCQM4Mv2](https://ogb.stanford.edu/docs/lsc/leaderboards/) leaderboard.
 Please refer to [paper](https://arxiv.org/abs/2208.05863) and [codes](./apps/pretrained_compound/ChemRL/GEM-2) for more details.